main-educational/main-educational.github.io/_sources/material.md

  * Train a basic model using pytorch

 ### Materials
 The training material is adapted from NeuroMatch Academy.
+Note that videos recorded by Pr.
+Konrad Kording are included in the google colab resource.
+The main educational session was purely hands-on support of the participants, and recording of this session will not be made available.

 ::::{card-carousel} 3
 :::{card}
 :margin: 3